generalcodingcollectibles

 Cloud convenience is cute until somebody decides your purchase no longer exists

-I do it because I don’t trust “access” the same way I trust “I have the file right here”.
+I do this because I don’t trust “access” the same way I trust “I have the file right here”.
 If you’ve ever moved countries, changed ecosystems, or watched one tech company eat another one, you know the difference matters.
-Convenience is nice.
-Ownership is nicer.
+Convenience is nice, but you’re paying a price for it, and I am not talking about the subscription fee.

-And yet the whole industry spent the last decade trying to convince us those are basically the same thing.
+The “right to access” is not the same as ownership, yet, somehow, the whole industry spent the last decade trying to convince us those are basically the same thing.
 They are not.
-That whole “you’ll own nothing, and you’ll be happy” line was supposed to sound futuristic.
-Instead it became product strategy.
+That whole “you’ll own nothing, and you’ll be happy” line was supposed to sound futuristic, I guess, but to me it just sounds grim.

-I am, objectively, the ideal customer for physical media.
+I am, without any doubts, the ideal customer for physical media.

 I like shelves.
 I like cartridges.
 I like hard drives.
 I like knowing that if a company wakes up on some random Tuesday and decides to kill a service, merge a platform, rename a plan, or add AI to something that used to just work, my stuff is still my stuff.

-This doesn’t mean I’m living in a bunker made of GameCube discs.
-I use Google Photos.
+This doesn’t mean I’m living in a bunker made of indestructible Nokia phones.
+As I mentioned, I use Google Photos.
 I pay for Spotify.
 I stream movies.
 I live in the real world.
 But I don’t confuse convenience with control.

 So yes, all my photos are in Google Photos.
 And yes, all my photos are also stored locally.
 Because when a company says “don’t worry, it’s in the cloud”, what I hear is “future Pablo, this is your problem now.”
 (Also: future Pablo, link the degoogling post here when you finally write it.)

-Concord was such a disaster it almost looped back into being interesting.
+Concord was such a disaster it basically looped back into being interesting.
+You bet I have a copy of it in my shelf, but this is not the focus here.

 Yes, people got the money back.
-No, that is not the point.
+Sure it was a useless game without the servers, but that is not the point.

 The point is that Sony showed, with zero subtlety, what a digital purchase actually is.
 Not ownership.
 Permission.
 Temporary, revocable, account-bound permission.